cdktf/cdktf-provider-snowflake/docs/account.java.md

 - *Type:* java.lang.String

-Assigns a public key to the initial administrative user of the account in order to implement [key pair authentication](https://docs.snowflake.com/en/sql-reference/sql/create-account.html#:~:text=key%20pair%20authentication) for the user.
-Optional if the `ADMIN_PASSWORD` parameter is specified.
+Assigns a public key to the initial administrative user of the account.

+Either admin_password or admin_rsa_public_key has to be specified.
+External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

-Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.99.0/docs/resources/account#admin_rsa_public_key Account#admin_rsa_public_key}
+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#admin_rsa_public_key Account#admin_rsa_public_key}

+---

+##### `adminUserType`<sup>Optional</sup> <a name="adminUserType" id="@cdktf/provider-snowflake.account.Account.Initializer.parameter.adminUserType"></a>

+- *Type:* java.lang.String

+Used for setting the type of the first user that is assigned the ACCOUNTADMIN role during account creation.

+Valid options are: `PERSON` | `SERVICE` | `LEGACY_SERVICE` External changes for this field won't be detected.
+In case you want to apply external changes, you can re-create the resource manually using "terraform taint".

+Docs at Terraform Registry: {@link https://registry.terraform.io/providers/snowflake-labs/snowflake/0.100.0/docs/resources/account#admin_user_type Account#admin_user_type}

 ---